Shoulder replacement

 For total shoulder replacement, the round end of your arm bone will be replaced with an artificial stem that has a rounded metal head (ball).
 The socket part (glenoid) of your shoulder bone will be replaced with a smooth plastic lining (socket) that will be held in place with special cement.
 If only 1 of these 2 bones needs to be replaced, the surgery is called a partial shoulder replacement, or a hemiarthroplasty.

 Another type of procedure is called reverse total shoulder replacement.
 In this surgery, the positions of the ball and socket are switched.
 The round part of the shoulder is removed from the top of the arm, and a metal ball is attached to the shoulder bone.
 The socket is then attached to the arm bone.
 The ball ends up on the other side of the shoulder.
-This surgery can be done when the rotator cuff tendons are severely damaged or there are fractures of the shoulder.
+This surgery can be done when the rotator cuff tendons are severely damaged or there are shoulder fractures.

 For shoulder joint replacement, your surgeon will make an incision (cut) over your shoulder joint to open up the area.
 Then your surgeon will: